This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Seed Dispersal by Green Jays

-Green Jays are nature’s gardeners in Texas.
+Green Jays are the sneaky gardeners of Texas.

 Insect Control by Green Herons